|

 I dropped a tip, you know the type of landing that would totally re-kit a traditional

+model.
+Again no damage, "This is one tough Cat as well".
 To get ready for flight 3, I returned home to charge the batteries and adjust the

 throws on my Manx.
 I cut them about in half being I knew where the trimmed out